iyinraphael/diffableSourceSample-/README.md

 - Note: This sample uses collection views to display data, but the concepts covered in this sample apply to table views as well.
 For more information about using a diffable data source with a table view, see [`UITableViewDiffableDataSource`](https://developer.apple.com/documentation/uikit/uitableviewdiffabledatasource).

 To use a value as an identifier, its data type must conform to the [`Hashable`](https://developer.apple.com/documentation/swift/hashable) protocol.
-Hashing allows data collections such as [`Set`](https://developer.apple.com/documentation/swift/set), [`Dictionary`](https://developer.apple.com/documentation/swift/dictionary), and snapshots---instances of [`NSDiffableDataSourceSnapshot`](https://developer.apple.com/documentation/uikit/nsdiffabledatasourcesnapshot) and [`NSDiffableDataSourceSectionSnapshot`](https://developer.apple.com/documentation/uikit/nsdiffabledatasourcesectionsnapshot)---to use values as keys, providing quick and efficient lookups.
+Hashing allows data collections such as [`Set`](https://developer.apple.com/documentation/swift/set), [`Dictionary`](https://developer.apple.com/documentation/swift/dictionary), and snapshots --- instances of [`NSDiffableDataSourceSnapshot`](https://developer.apple.com/documentation/uikit/nsdiffabledatasourcesnapshot) and [`NSDiffableDataSourceSectionSnapshot`](https://developer.apple.com/documentation/uikit/nsdiffabledatasourcesectionsnapshot) --- to use values as keys, providing quick and efficient lookups.
 Hashable types also conform to the [`Equatable`](https://developer.apple.com/documentation/swift/equatable) protocol, so your identifiers must properly implement equality.
 For more information, see [`Equatable`](https://developer.apple.com/documentation/swift/equatable)`.`

 Because identifiers are hashable and equatable, a diffable data source can determine the differences between its current snapshot and another snapshot.
 Then it can insert, delete, and move sections and items within a collection view for you based on those differences, eliminating the need for custom code that performs batch updates.

 - Important: Two identifiers that are equal must always have the same hash value.
 However, the converse isn't true; two values with the same hash value aren't required to be equal.
 This situation is called a *hash collision*.
-For maximal efficiency, try to ensure that unequal identifiers have different hash values.
+To increase efficiency, try to ensure that unequal identifiers have different hash values.
 The occasional hash collision is okay when it's unavoidable, but keep the number of collisions to a minimum.
 Otherwise, the performance of lookups in the data collection may suffer.

 ## Define the Diffable Data Source